Chronology of Major SMCRA-Related Events

 November 5, 1985

-OSMRE establishes 2-acre task force to enforce regulations on sites in Virginia and Kentucky that were abusing the 2-acre exemption provided in SMCRA.
+OSMRE establishes a 2-acre task force to enforce regulations on sites in Virginia and Kentucky that were abusing the 2-acre exemption provided in SMCRA.

 June 6, 1987